jdduarte/jdduarte.github.io/_posts/2013-06-06-leaflet-js-with-custom-projection.md

     Projected bounds does not match grid at zoom 0

 [I asked for help on the Proj4Leaflet Github page](https://github.com/kartena/Proj4Leaflet/issues/31) and [Per Liedman](https://github.com/perliedman) quickly helped me solving the issue.
-My upper bounds were wrong adn he helped me recalculating them to the correct value.
+My upper bounds were wrong and he helped me recalculating them to the correct value.
 Thanks Per!

 After that the map was working perfectly!